New York Yankees appearance policy: Origin

-George Steinbrenner became the owner of the New York Yankees MLB franchise the year after the Mustache Gang debuted.
+George Steinbrenner became the owner of the New York Yankees the year after the Mustache Gang debuted.
 Steinbrenner, who had previously spent time in the United States Air Force and adhered to their strict grooming standards, became incensed when, during the Yankees' Opening Day game against the Cleveland Indians, his players removed their baseball caps for "The Star-Spangled Banner" and subsequently displayed their shaggy hair.
 After the game, Steinbrenner, who did not yet know the names of the players whose hair he considered unacceptable, wrote down their jersey numbers for manager Ralph Houk to reprimand after the game: No. 1, Bobby Murcer; No. 15, Thurman Munson; No. 17, Gene Michael; and No. 28, Sparky Lyle.
 Although Houk did not tell the players that the order came from Steinbrenner, Jerry Moses later recalled that he "read it in a manner that let us know it didn't come from him and that he didn't agree with it".
 The players, meanwhile, were primarily amused that Steinbrenner did not know their names.

-The terms of the Yankees' appearance policy were codified in 1976, when Steinbrenner and manager Billy Martin introduced the "Neatness Counts" policy, which specified, "No beards.
+The terms of the Yankees' appearance policy were codified in 1976, when Steinbrenner and manager Billy Martin introduced the "Neatness Counts" policy, which specified: "No beards.
 No beads.
 No mutton chops.
 No long hair.
 No long stirrups."
-The policy has since been amended to read, "All players, coaches, and male executives are forbidden to display any facial hair other than mustaches (except for religious reasons), and scalp hair may not be grown below the collar.
+The policy has since been amended to read: "All players, coaches, and male executives are forbidden to display any facial hair other than mustaches (except for religious reasons), and scalp hair may not be grown below the collar.
 Long sideburns and 'mutton chops' are not specifically banned."
 Steinbrenner argued in 1978 that the policy was not specifically about a distaste for long hair and more about "trying to instill a certain sense of order and discipline" that he believed was important for athletes to maintain.